aokray/FFE/README.md

 Code Repository for Fair Kernel Regression via Fair Feature Embeddings in Kernel Space (https://arxiv.org/abs/1907.02242), accepted at ICTAI'19 - if you use this code, please cite our paper.

-All data used in our paper can be found here: https://uwyomachinelearning.github.io/.
+All data used in our paper can be found here: http://okray.ml/data.html (simply an updated version of those found at https://uwyomachinelearning.github.io/).

 # Explanation
 Fair Feature Embeddings (FFE) are *learned* features in a kernel space, and the